-5. Income Taxes
+8. Income Taxes

-The Company accounts for uncertainty in income taxes in accordance with Financial Accounting Standards Board Interpretation No. 48 Accounting for Uncertainty in Income Taxes-An interpretation of FASB Statement No. 109 (FIN 48).
-As of September 27, 2008 and December 29, 2007, the Company had approximately \$1.0 million and \$1.2 million, respectively, of unrecognized tax benefits.
-In the next twelve months, Company management does not expect any significant changes.
+The Company accounts for uncertainty in income taxes in accordance with Financial Standards Accounting Board Interpretation No. 48 Accounting for Uncertainty in Income Taxes an interpretation of FASB Statement No. 109 (FIN 48).
+As of April 4, 2009 and January 3, 2009, there were approximately \$1.0 million, of unrecognized tax benefits.
+During the next twelve months, it is reasonably possible to reduce unrecognized tax benefits by \$0.4 million either because the tax positions are sustained on audit or expiration of the statute of limitations.

 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-As of September 27, 2008 and December 29, 2007, there was approximately \$0.2 million of accrued interest related to uncertain tax positions.
+As of April 4, 2009 and January 3, 2009, there was approximately \$0.2 million of accrued interest related to uncertain tax positions.